 - You are harsh on yourself: You judge yourself perhaps because you have been judged as a child.

 - You are discontented and frustrated: When your sincere efforts are not appreciated, you get frustrated and annoyed.

 - You are tensed: Even when everything is fine, you worry that something wrong is going to happen.
 There is no time to relax and when one problem ends, another one seems to crop up.

 - Have poor communication skills: You think of something but end up saying something vague because you do not know how to put your thoughts into words.
+You may not end up saying anything at all.
 This could probably be the result of your parents’ negligence towards your feelings as a child.

-- Anguish: There is no hope for better and peaceful life.
-You become pessimistic and feel there is something lacking in your life.
+- Anguish: There is no hope for a better and peaceful life.
+You become pessimistic and feel there is always something lacking in your life.